 These high-tech innovations are not cheap, and they can be difficult to integrate into the production floor.
 Their value should be thought of as a long-term proposition.
 Automation will continue to cut labor costs and improve safety, VR displays could become a commonplace training and troubleshooting tool, and remote sensors may quickly pay for themselves in reduced downtime.

 In 2020, many companies had no choice but to defer investments in technology and process improvements.
-As economic activity appears to be picking up rapidly in 2021, now is a great time to decide which investments can best support future resilience and performance.
+Economic activity has picked up rapidly, and now is a great time to decide which investments can best support future resilience and performance.